TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-The user consuela can run the binary qpdf as the user that we want, including the superuser root.
-To do it we need the password, but we have it :D.
+The user consuela can run the binary qpdf as any user on the system, including the superuser root.
+To do it we need the password of consuela, but we have it :D.

-So we proceed to list the use of this binary to try to take advantage of the privilege:
+So proceed to list the use of this binary to try to take advantage of the privilege:

 <br />